kumoai.experimental.rfm.LocalGraph#

 name

-is not present in this graph.- Return type:
+is not present in the graph.- Return type:

 - property tables: Dict[str, LocalTable]#